jlynch630/RestModels/docs-src/docfx_project/articles/getting_started/efcore.md

 In this getting started example, we'll be building a simple API for a blog server.
 When you're finished, you'll be able to create, read, update, and delete blogs and blog posts with simple key-based authentication.

 ## Terminology
-Some of the terms used in this article can mean a lot of different things in a lot of different places, so heres a quick breakdown of what they mean here:
+Some of the terms used in this article can mean a lot of different things in a lot of different places, so here's a quick breakdown of what they mean in this article:

 * **API:** Every call to some form of `app.UseRestModels` is an "API," a set of routes bundled together for working with a specific model.
 * **Model:** The data class that the API operates on.
 In Entity Framework, this is also referred to as an Entity.